Lindows-32/event_queue_for_MCU/README.md

 This module provides an event queue mechanism optimized for microcontrollers.
 The usage is similar to Qt's signals and slots.

+Tested on the following compilers:

+arm-none-eabi-gcc
+ARMCC
+EWARM
+armclang

+C++11 support is required

 First, you need to create a queue object.

     modern_framework::task_queue(void *pbuffer, uint16_t pbuffer_len, void *qbuffer, uint16_t queue_len)